ETolboom/blg/docs/wiki/Modeling-Considerations.md

 **Solution:** increase the maximum distance on the followedBy connector between the two nodes in the rule.

-> *Modeling example — coming soon.*
+> *Modeling example (coming soon).*

 ### When gateways sit between elements

-Gateways in the student's model count towards the distance.
+Gateways in the student's model count toward the distance.
 A sequence `[Task A] → [XOR gateway] → [Task B]` has a distance of 2 between Task A and Task B.

 **Solution:** set the ideal distance on the followedBy connector to 2 if a gateway is expected between the two tasks, or set the maximum distance higher to accommodate unexpected gateways.

-> *Modeling example — coming soon.*
+> *Modeling example (coming soon).*

 ---

 ## Boundary Events

-Boundary events (timer, message, error, signal, etc.) can be matched in behavioral rules using an Element node.
+Boundary events (timer, message, error, signal, etc.) can be matched in behavioral rules using an Element Check node.
 BLG identifies boundary events by type rather than by label:

 - A label containing "boundary event" matches any boundary event.
 - A label containing the event type (e.g. "message", "timer") matches boundary events of that type.